VoltLang/Docs/doc/tvpl/c3-steps.md

 	/+ Nested multiline comments are like the above, but /+ they can be nested +/ this is still a comment. +/

+## Associative Arrays

+Associative arrays allow us to associate one type with another type, and look up values quickly.

+    ages: i32[string];
+	ages["fred"] = 22;
+	ages["sally"] = 23;
+	writefln("Fred is %s years old.", ages["fred"]);

+We say that `ages` is an associative array with a "key" of `string` and a "value" of `i32`.
+Different languages have different names for these: you may have used or heard of "dictionaries", "maps", or "hash maps".

+If a key does not exist in the array, an exception will be thrown.
+You can check if a key exists by using an `in` expression, which returns a pointer to the element if it exists, or `null` otherwise.

+	if (age := "simon" in ages) {
+		writefln("Simon is %s years old.", *age);
+	}

+Associative arrays also have the `get` method which takes a key, and a default value to return if that key is not present.

+    i := ages.get("mr. nobody", 42);  // i is 42

+We can use the `foreach` statement to iterate over associative arrays too.

+    foreach (key, value; ages) {
+		writefln("%s is %s years old", key, value);
+	}

+The order of iteration is unspecified; values may appear in any order, and that order may change from run to run (or after inserting new keys).

+You can specify the initial contents with an associative array literal.

+    numbersSeen: bool[i32] = [1:true, 2:false, 3:true];

 ## Getting Input

 Getting input typed from the user will be useful for some of the examples in the next chapter.
 We can use the `readln` function, also found in `watt.io` to get it.
 When `readln` is called, the program will stop and wait for the user to input some text and then press enter.
 Once they do, any text that they have written will be returned in a string.